lmath56/S3P/local/2_hf_gpt2/readme.md

 Request: curl -X POST http://localhost:5000/chat -H "Content-Type: application/json" -d '{"prompt": "How hot is the sun."}'

+## Progression

 This works but the model does not seem to be very good.
-Now I hace an idea of how this works I am going to move to the next attempt with a new model.
+Now I have an idea of how this works I am going to move to the next attempt with a new model.

 This also does not seem to use the GPU which is what I was trying to do - so I will investigate that.